 Do not panic!

-I can help you achieve GDPR compliance.
+I can help you achieve and maintain your GDPR compliance.
 Please contact me for an initial informal assessment, which will look at your existing approach to data protection and information security.
 I'll provide you with a simple checklist of recommended actions, to point you in the right direction.

 Contact Your Security Manager today to discuss how we can work together.

 * The ICO’s register of data controllers is a publicly accessible register.
 I’m always amazed at how few local businesses appear on it.